mkzeender/future-tstrings/README.md

 ## How does this work?

 `future-tstrings` has two parts:

-1. A utf-8 compatible `codec` which performs source manipulation
+1. An `importer` which transpiles t-strings and f-strings to older versions of python
-    - The `codec` first decodes the source bytes using the UTF-8 codec
+1. An alternative utf-8 compatible `codec` which does the same (in case you can't use the importer)
-    - The `codec` then leverages the `parso` library to recompile the t-strings and f-strings.
+1. A `.pth` file which registers the importer on interpreter startup.

-2. A `.pth` file which registers a codec on interpreter startup.
+## Alternative python environments

-## when you aren't using normal `site` registration
+In environments (such as aws lambda) where packages are not truly installed packages, the `.pth` magic will not work.

-in setups (such as aws lambda) where you utilize `PYTHONPATH` or `sys.path` instead of truly installed packages, the `.pth` magic above will not take.
+Additionally, in environments that don't load (directly) import .py files, the importer will not work.

-for those circumstances, you'll need to manually initialize `future-tstrings` in a python file that does not use them.
+For those circumstances, you'll need to manually initialize `future-tstrings` in a regular python module.
 For instance:

 ```python
 from future_tstrings.installer import install